w3f/polkadot-wiki/docs/learn/learn-identity.md

 register multiple sub accounts that represent the [Stash accounts](learn-cryptography.md) of each of their validators.

 An account can have a maximum of 100 sub-accounts.
-Note that a deposit of
-{{ polkadot: <RPC network="polkadotpeople" path="consts.identity.subAccountDeposit" defaultValue={200530000000} filter="humanReadable"/> :polkadot }}
-{{ kusama: <RPC network="kusamapeople" path="consts.identity.subAccountDeposit" defaultValue={6666000000} filter="humanReadable"/> :kusama }}
-is required for every sub-account.
+Note that a [deposit](../general/chain-state-values.md#sub-identity-deposit) is required for every sub-account.

 ## Judgements